obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 ## Adding More Pages and Understanding the File Structure

-Let's add another page the end user can navigate once the site loads.
+Let's add another page the end user can navigate to once the site loads.
 First, create a file named `another-page.md` inside the `docs` folder.
 Add the following text to the contents of the file `# Another Page`.

 Now your `docs` folder should look like this.